edjineer/GeneralistHub/OS/LinuxPhraseBook.md

 * Origin of Man Page categories, the evolution of the man pages.
 Games?
 * Man vs info
 * IO Streams and file descriptors
+* "Dog" as a text editor alternative to "Cat"
+* Access control lists: the latest on this.
+Overlap with Cloud computing course?
+"An ACL Gui for Linux" recommended here
+* Sticky bit and permissions on older linux systems

 ## Introduction